Democracy Manifest: Jack Karlson

-The footage, in fact, depicts Jack Peter Karlson (born Cecil George Edwards; 6 August 1942 – 7 August 2024) being arrested for paying for a Chinese meal with a purportedly stolen credit card.
+The footage depicts Jack Peter Karlson (born Cecil George Edwards; 6 August 1942 – 7 August 2024) being arrested for paying for a Chinese meal with a purportedly stolen credit card.
 He was being followed by an American Express investigator who identified him as a credit card fraudster and called the police.
 The incident took place at the China Sea Restaurant on 11 Duncan Street, Fortitude Valley.
 The restaurant has since relocated to Milton, Queensland.

 Karlson began a lifelong career of petty crime in 1956 as a ward of Blackheath Presbyterian Boys' Home in the Brisbane suburb of Oxley, where he is alleged to have been subjected to physical and sexual abuse.
 He was in prison for much of the first half of his life and frequently escaped.
-In prison, he said he met Jim McNeil and encouraged him to write plays about his prison experience, which became famous throughout Australia.
+In prison, he said he met the playwright Jim McNeil and encouraged him to write plays about his prison experience, which became famous throughout Australia.
 According to Karlson, they remained friends until McNeil's death in 1982.

 The Radio National programme Earshot broadcast an hour-long biographical documentary on the incident in January 2022.
 In June 2022 the academic Dean Biron, who was one of the arresting officers accused in the "Get your hands off my penis" part of the video, wrote an article about the incident.
 Biron gave his version of events, such as why the police were making the arrest, stating that, contrary to other reports made, it was not considered a major case.
 Biron said that after the arrest, the man—who had used the Edwards alias—was held in police custody and then released on bail overnight, and disappeared until his "15 minutes of fame" in 2020, "somehow scrubbed clean of that pesky past".

 In 2023 the true crime author Mark Dapin published a biography of Karlson titled Carnage: A Succulent Chinese Meal, Mr. Rent-a-Kill and the Australian Manson Murders that also explores his connections to other criminals.
-The book also revealed that in the 1980s Karlson would "indulge his Nazi fetish", and that on at least one occasion he threw a party at his home to celebrate Hitler's birthday.
+The book also revealed that Karlson was an admirer of Adolf Hitler and Nazism who would "indulge his Nazi fetish", use the expression "Two Heil Hitlers" instead of "three cheers" and had a car decorated with a Nazi swastika on his lawn.
+On at least one occasion he threw a party at his home to celebrate Hitler's birthday.

 Karlson died of prostate cancer on 7 August 2024 at the age of 82.
+In the month before Karlson died, he and one of his arresting officers had been speaking with Australian media to promote a new documentary about the incident, The Man Who Ate a Succulent Chinese Meal, directed by Heath Davis.